jwr-git/pwcoco/README.md

 **Required**
 - `--bfile` - specifies the location of the reference dataset, normally from Plink, in the bed/bim/fam formats.
 Each of the bed/bim/fam files should have the same name and in the same directory.
-- `--phen1_file` - first phenotype file, file ending does not matter.
+- `--sum_stats1` - first file containing summary statistics, file ending does not matter.
+Delimiter will be automatically determined between tab, comma or space.
-- `--phen2_file` - second phenotype file, file ending does not matter.
+- `--sum_stats2` - second file containing summary statistics, file ending does not matter.
+Delimiter will be automatically determined between tab, comma or space.

 For acceptable formats for these files, please see below.